 - Find Reasons To Celebrate – With all the negativity, it’s easy to overlook the good.
 Go out of your way to recognize and celebrate small wins.
 Substitute weak phrases like no problem with more enthusiastic recognition power words.

 - See Barriers As A Challenge – Encourage your team to embrace the problems they are seeing as challenges to learn and grow from.
 Recapping learning along the way helps them feel a sense of positive momentum even during the most challenging times.

-- Laugh More – I had one colleague who would respond to the most ridiculous political nonsense by reminding us it’s all comedy.
-Stepping back and recognizing how ridiculous some behavior is creates a healthy distance from which to respond more appropriately.
+- Laugh More – I had one colleague who would respond to the ridiculous political nonsense by reminding us it’s all comedy.
+Stepping back and recognizing how ridiculous some behavior is creating a healthy distance from which to respond more appropriately.

 - Hold Deeper Developmental Conversations – In periods of uncertainty, people yearn for a sense of control and connection.
 Take your developmental conversations to the next level.
 Ask your team and your peers about their hopes and dreams, what motivates them and what scares them.
 Show up as a real human being caring about other real human beings.

 Do you want more ideas for being a positive force in a negative culture?
 Check out our book, Winning Well: A Manager’s Guide to Getting Results– Without Losing Your Soul.